Updated November 2019

 Operations Director Doug Maxwell leads the team in promoting and carrying out smooth and efficient practices, policies, and operations on a daily basis.
 “I am always struck by the passion of each individual on the Operations Team and the way we come together as a team to support Open Sky’s goals,” Doug said.
 “The student experience is at the forefront of every decision we make.
 We work tirelessly all year long; always a step ahead of the changing seasons and evolving client and organizational needs.”

 Operating any wilderness therapy program is complex.
-Open Sky is unique in that we have not only a base camp model but a dual base camp model, with operations in Colorado during the spring and summer, and in Utah during the fall and winter.
+Open Sky is unique in that we have not only a base camp model but a dual base camp model, with operations in the mountains of Colorado during the spring and summer and in the canyon country of Utah during the fall and winter.
 Achieving the benefits and success of this model takes a great deal of foresight and careful planning.
 There are unique challenges to managing two base camps, but the experience and competence of each person on the Operations Team allow us to take on these challenges successfully.

 The Four Corners Region is ideal for a wilderness therapy program because the weather is mild.
 It makes Open Sky’s location unique and is advantageous to the safety and goals of wilderness therapy.
 Though we can’t perfectly predict the elements, we actively anticipate and prepare for whatever may come our way.
 We do this through regular, mandatory trainings and in-services, risk management planning, and close relationships with gear and clothing vendors, public land managers, and local experts on our region.
 Our systems are very dialed in, thanks to Open Sky’s dozen+ years in operation and the extensive experience and expertise of our Field and Operations Program leadership.